Vanishing Depth: Training Generalized Depth Adapters with Sinusoidal Depth Preprocessing for Pretrained RGB Encoders

 \subsection{Segmentation}

-Using MMSegmentation~\cite{mmseg} we train a commonly used mask2former~\cite{mask2former} segmentation head on top of our frozen encoders for NYUv2~\cite{nyuDepthV2}, SUN-RGBD~\cite{SUNRGBD}, Cityscapes~\cite{CityScapes}, ADE20k~\cite{Ade20K}, and COCO-Stuff~\cite{CocoStuff} datasets.
-In Tab.~\ref{tab:segmentation} we summarize our segmentation results, where we are able to reach SOTA results of 56.05 mIoU on SUN-RGBD.
-Unlike our results, we observe again that the raw pretrained Omnivore without finetuning gets negatively affected when incorporation depth. \textit{We further analyze the depth-encoding stability of our methods and Omnivore on SUN-RGBD in our supplements}.
-There, we investigate the effect of changing the depth distribution and density, which causes major problems for Omnivore but not for our depth encoders.
-With respect to PDE vs. norm-based depth encoding, we can not observe much of a difference in segmentation tasks.
+Using MMSegmentation~\cite{mmseg}, we train a commonly used Mask2Former~\cite{mask2former} segmentation head on top of our frozen encoders.
+In Table~\ref{tab:segmentation}, we summarize our segmentation results in the original resolution, where we are able to achieve absolute SOTA results of 56.05 mIoU on SUN-RGBD.
+Please note that the depth data for CocoS.~\cite{CocoStuff} and Ade.~\cite{Ade20K} is generated using monocular depth estimation, showing our methods effectiveness on RGB-only datasets.
+Unlike our results, we observe again that the raw pretrained Omnivore gets negatively affected when using depth.
+We select Mask2Former as it is a general method that works well for any encoder or dataset.
+We use a resolution of 518 for our ViT/14 (patch-size) and 512 for Omnivore/16 with a batch size of 16, and train for 20k steps on NYUv2~\cite{nyuDepthV2} and SUN-RGBD~\cite{SUNRGBD}, and 30k steps on the larger ADE20k~\cite{Ade20K} and COCO-Stuff~\cite{CocoStuff} datasets.
+We again use ViT fusion layers [3, 6, 9, 12] for the gradual decoding following~\cite{DPT, DINOv2}.
+We use interpolation to reshape the ViT feature maps into the hierarchical shape required by Mask2Former.
+For data augmentation, we employ random crops, color jitters, flips, grayscale, solarization, and Gaussian blurring.